Paige Bueckers: Personal life

 Bueckers' father, Bob Bueckers, is a software engineer and played high school basketball as a point guard.
 Her mother, Amy Fuller (née Dettbarn), represented the University of St. Thomas in cross country and track and field.
 When Bueckers was three years old, her parents divorced.
-She remained with her father while her mother remarried and moved to Billings, Montana.
+She remained with her father while her mother remarried Brian Fuller and moved to Billings, Montana.
 Her father also began a new relationship and later had a son, Drew.
 Bueckers has another younger brother, Ryan, and a younger sister, Lauren.

 She is a Christian and attributes her confidence and success on the basketball court to God.

 She has hosted a charity basketball clinic called "Buckets with Bueckers" for young athletes in Minnesota and Montana.

-Bueckers has voiced support for the Black Lives Matter movement, in part because her brother, Drew, whom she has described as her best friend, is biracial.
+Bueckers has voiced support for the Black Lives Matter movement, in part because her half-brother, Drew, whom she has described as her best friend, is biracial.
 She participated in marches for racial justice after the murder of George Floyd in her home state of Minnesota.
-During her acceptance speech at the 2021 ESPY Awards, Bueckers celebrated and honored Black women, bringing attention to the racial disparities in media coverage of women's basketball players.
+During her acceptance speech at the 2021 ESPY Awards, Bueckers celebrated and honored Black women, bringing attention to what she said are racial disparities in media coverage of women's basketball players.

+In 2025, Bueckers confirmed she is in a relationship with former UConn teammate Azzi Fudd.
+The pair have been close friends since they were 16 and competing against each other for starting point guard on the U16 USA Basketball national team.